Ganil151/Devops/2-Intermediate/03-Terraform/04-Modules/02-Module-Structure/Module Structure.md

-# Module Structure

 A well-structured module is easy to read, maintain, and share.
-Consistent file organization turns a "script" into a professional infrastructure product.
+Consistent file organization turns a "<font color="#ffc000">script</font>" into a professional infrastructure product.

 ## 1. Standard Module Layout
 While Terraform doesn't enforce a specific structure, the industry standard (followed by the Terraform Registry and HashiCorp) is:
 ```text
 module-name/
 ├── main.tf        # Primary resource definitions